Frequently Asked Questions

 - Installation of Perspex screens at library counters

-- NHS “Track and Trace” recording
+- NHS “Track and Trace” recording is recommended

 - All sites have been risk assessed and are Covid 19 secure.